Installation of VFVS

 This shows the current folder, also known as the directory, where you are located.
 The first step is to navigate to the appropriate directory in the supercomputing cluster workspace where VirtualFlow will be installed.

 VirtualFlow should be installed on a fast shared scratch file system rather than the home directory.
-The reasoning behind this and further information regarding the installation of VirtualFlow can be found within the "VirtualFlow" subsection located in the "Installation" section of the .
+The reasoning behind this and further information regarding the installation of VirtualFlow can be found within the "VirtualFlow" subsection located in the "Installation" section of the documentation.

 After choosing the directory where you want VFVS and the workflow to be located, go to this directory.
 This can be done by entering the following command: